Latrobe, Pennsylvania: History

-Aside from Brallier, the Latrobe Athletic Association included several of the era's top players, such as Ed Abbaticchio, Charles Barney, Alf Bull, Jack Gass, Walter Okeson, Harry Ryan, Doggie Trenchard, and Eddie Wood, and manager Dave Berry.

-Brewing

-The Latrobe Brewing Company, founded in 1939, was one of the largest breweries in the United States and the maker of Rolling Rock beer.

-In May 2006, Anheuser-Busch purchased the Rolling Rock brands, but not the brewery.
-In June 2006, City Brewing Company from LaCrosse, Wisconsin, entered into negotiations to buy the brewery.
-In September 2006, City Brewing Company agreed to purchase the brewery, and they licensed it to the Boston Beer Company in April 2007 as a satellite brewery to produce Samuel Adams beers.
-Sam Adams production did not last long.
-The plant is currently brewing Iron City Beer under contract.
-In addition, Duquesne Bottling Company has brewed the revived Duquesne Beer, "The Prince of Pilseners", at the Latrobe plant.

-Mining

 Coal mining was once an important industry in Westmoreland County.
-While mining activity has largely ceased, most of the city of Latrobe lies in a zone where abandoned underground mines are prevalent, according to a March 1, 2022 article in The Latrobe Bulletin.
+While mining activity has largely ceased, most of the city of Latrobe lies in a zone where abandoned underground mines are prevalent, according to a March 1, 2022, article in The Latrobe Bulletin.
 In 2017, a home in the city's Cramer Heights neighborhood started to collapse after its foundation shifted.
 The house was condemned and eventually had to be torn down.
 After this incident, the Pennsylvania Department of Environmental Protection urged Latrobe residents to research whether their properties are undermined and consider applying for mine subsidence insurance.

+Latrobe has two sites on the National Register of Historic Places.
+Pennsylvania Railroad Station at Latrobe was built by the Pennsylvania Railroad in 1903.
+Citizens National Bank of Latrobe is a 1926 structure designed by the Greensburg firm Batholomew and Smith.

 Geography

 Latrobe is located at 40°18′54″N 79°22′52″W (40.314940, -79.381171).
 According to the United States Census Bureau, the city has a total area of 2.3 sqmi, all land.
 It has a hot-summer humid continental climate (Dfa) and average monthly temperatures range from 28.9 °F in January to 72.0 °F in July.